dmitriyakkerman/vue-vuex-i18n-browser-sfc-starter/README.md

 ## Important note
 Each compiled standalone JS file includes Vue.js by default.

-Please, consider **removing** Vue.js import into any of your js files(especially in case you use multiple compiled SFC on the same page) and **connecting** Vue.js globally via CDN.
+Please, consider **removing** Vue.js import from any of your js files(especially in case you use multiple compiled SFC on the same page) and **connecting** Vue.js globally via CDN.

 This will extremely reduce the size of you compiled SFC :point_up: